ChickenTenders2/FoodLink/README.md

 - Select a recipe
 - Click on the create recipe button
 - Change any of the quantity values as needed
-- If subtitutions are required click on the remove button
+- If substitutions are required click on the remove button
 - Click on add from inventory
 - Click on an item which is not already added and in date
-- Follow the last 2 steps for any additional ingredients aswell
+- Follow the last 2 steps for any additional ingredients as well
 - Update the quantity inputs of each to match the amount used
-- Click on update inventory to update quantites and remove any fully used items
+- Click on update inventory to update quantities and remove any fully used items

 Filter and search recipes:
 - Enter the search term